kevin622/sac/README.md

 ## Reference

 A lot of codes here are modified according to (and referred to) an [off-the-shelf repository](https://github.com/pranz24/pytorch-soft-actor-critic) by [pranz24](https://github.com/pranz24).
 The main ideas I borrowed from this repo are the followings;
-- Use replay buffer memory as a python `list`.
+- Use replay buffer memory as a python `list` instead of using torch with predefined size.
+This makes sampling easy especially when the number of collected samples is lower than the buffer size.
 - Use the network of Q values to compute the value function instead of using a seperate neural network.
+This allows less parameter updates.
+- Use one Q value network to compute two Q values(Q1 and Q2).
+This makes the back propogation codes much simpler.
-- `hard_update` and `soft_update` in `utils.py`. `load_state_dict` works well, but it requires some tuning to be used for soft update.
+- Functions to use when copying a NN, `hard_update` and `soft_update` in `utils.py`. `load_state_dict` works well, but it requires some tuning to be used for soft update.
-- When evaluating the policy, sample the mean action.
+- When evaluating the policy, sample the mean action instead of random action from the distribution.